 - Organizations that administer federal funds

 - Private-sector companies that receive federal grant money, support federal programs, or contract with federal agencies

 The primary framework for FISMA compliance is NIST 800-53; compliant organizations receive an Authority to Operate (ATO) from the agency with which they are under contract.
 Organizations doing business with more than one agency must obtain an ATO from each, which may perform the security assessment or have a third-party assessor (3PAO) do so.

 FedRAMP and FISMA certifications are demanding and complex.
-Compliance with NIST can ease the way for both—but NIST 800-53 has 108 controls!
-Nevertheless, checking off the NIST list can not only pave the way for lucrative government contracts, but also demonstrate to nonfederal customers and clients that your enterprise meets the “gold standard” for security.
+Nevertheless, working your way through NIST 800-53 can pave the way for lucrative government contracts, and also demonstrates to nonfederal customers and clients that your enterprise meets the “gold standard” for security.

 NIST vs. SOC 2: What's the Difference?

-Check out our Ultimate Guide to SOC 2 for an in-depth look at the SOC 2 framework; we’ll explore their major differences and similarities below.
+You can review our Ultimate Guide to SOC 2 for an in-depth look at the SOC 2 framework; we’ll explore their major differences and similarities below.

-NIST vs. SOC 2: What’s the Best Pick for Your Business
+NIST vs. SOC 2: What’s the best choice for your business

-The NIST CSF and NIST special publications 800-53 and 800-171 are designed to improve cybersecurity for providers of U.S. critical infrastructure, such as the energy and financial sectors.
+The NIST CSF and NIST 800-53 and 800-171 are all designed to improve cybersecurity for providers of U.S. critical infrastructure, such as the energy and financial sectors.

 - NIST CSF provides a flexible framework that any organization can use for creating and maintaining an information security program.
 NIST 800-53 and NIST 800-171 provide security controls for implementing NIST CSF.